Tausand-dev/TempicoSoftware/README.md

 If the user is not in the middle of a measurement, they will be able to disconnect the Tempico device and connect another if they desire.
 The data will not be lost if the device is disconnected; data is only lost if the user begins a new measurement.

+## Grant port access on Linux

+Most Linux configurations have a dialout group for full and direct access to serial ports.
+By adding your user account to this group you will have the necessary permissions for Tempico Software to communicate with the serial ports.

+1. Open Terminal.

+2. Enter the following command, replacing ```<username>``` with the name of your account. sudo usermod -a -G dialout <username>

+3. Sign in and out for the changes to take effect.

 ## For Developers

 ### Updating to a new version